-If your new job in Kirkwood, MO also offers a 401(k), most employers will allow you to roll over your 401(k) assets to their plan.
-This might be the best option if you prefer the new plan’s options to your previous plan’s, including lower fees, better investment options, opportunities, insight, or loan options.
-Also, required minimum distributions may be delayed even after you turn 72 if you are still working.
+If your new job in Kirkwood, MO also offers a 401(k), most of the time they will allow you to roll over your 401(k) assets to their plan.
+This might be the best option if the new plan’s features are preferable to the previous plan’s, including lower fees, better investment options, opportunities, advice, or loan options.
+Also, required minimum distributions may be delayed even after you turn 72 if you are still in the workforce.

 If you have company stock in your previous 401(k) portfolio, you may have special financial planning needs when rolling over your 401(k) to a new employer.
 The 401(k) plan with your new employer may not contain all the benefits of your previous one.
 A trustworthy financial advisor will help you decide if keeping your 401(k) funds where they are is best for you.

 3. Open a Rollover IRA

-IRA stands for Individual Retirement Account.
-A Rollover IRA is an account used to move funds from a formeremployer’s 401(k).
-If you already have an IRA, you can consider transferring the money there for your 401(k) rollover.
+IRA is an abbreviation for Individual Retirement Account.
+A Rollover IRA is an account started to move money from a previous employer’s 401(k).
+If you already have an IRA, you can consider moving the money there for your 401(k) rollover.
 Depending on how you contributed to your 401(k) plan, you may roll money to a Traditional or a Roth IRA.
 This way, the tax status of your previous contributions stays the same.

-Contributions made to a Traditional IRA are considered to be pre-tax money and may be tax-deductible.
-Your pre-tax money you contributed to your 401(k) is likely to be rolled over into this account.
+Money deposited into a Traditional IRA may be tax-deductible. the pre-tax money you paid into your 401(k) will likely be put into a traditional IRA.
 Withdrawals from this account may be subject to taxes and an early withdrawal penalty.
-After turning 72, you will have to withdraw required minimum distributions regardless of whether or not you are still in the workforce.
+Upon turning 72, you will be required to take out required minimum distributions regardless of your status in the workforce.